CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### 🔎 Checking the output

-Now we can call our function and store the output from the function.
+Now we can call our function and store the output in a variable.
 We can write: